Nick-git56/RigSetup-PopOS/README.md

 I followed the guide under the section "Automation and running at boot" from the liquidctl repository.
 Folowing the guide was helpful and it works, but I noticed that some extra things was needed for automation.

 First I needed to create a way for the "/etc/systemd/system/liquidcfg.service" file to wait for my Kraken device upon bootup.
-So the guide has a special guide for "Making systemd units wait for device".
+So the guide has a special guide for [Making systemd units wait for device](https://github.com/liquidctl/liquidctl/blob/main/docs/linux/making-systemd-units-wait-for-devices.md).
 I followed this guide making the custom rules file and tried a few different settings, but wasn't quite able to get things to work.

 In the second portion of the guide I seen that the new device units was being added as dependencies to the service unit(displayed in the guide).
 From some random online blogs I seen someone use kraken.device without creating a custom rule... so I tried it.
 I created the file "/etc/systemd/system/liquidcfg.service" and added the following code: